cs480x-21c/01-ghd3/README.md

 Technical Achievement Description
 ---
-During this project, I learned basic Javascript from scratch as well as some basics of the library d3.js.
+During this project, I learned basic JavaScript from scratch as well as some basics of the library d3.js.
 I also experimented with data binding in implementing some shapes in d3 through the use of functions.
+For implementing the y coordinates for circles and rectangles, I made use of the pseudo-random function of JavaScript.

 Design Achievement Description
 ---
 During the project, I created a basic scatterplot using the shapes described above.
 I also made use of the "mouseover" and "mouseout" features to implement visual effects such as changing color of the shapes circle, rectangle and polygon.